 In June 2018 a JCVI HPV sub-committee met to consider the association of HPV with non-cervical cancers that affect men as well as women.
-Following this meeting, JCVI recommended that the HPV vaccination programme for girls should be extended to boys, as vaccinating adolescent males would provide clear health benefits, including:
+Following this meeting, JCVI recommended that the HPV vaccination programme for girls should be extended to boys, as vaccinating adolescent men would provide clear health benefits, including:

-- direct protection for vaccinated boys against HPV infection and associated disease such as anogenital warts, anal, penile and oropharyngeal cancers - Optimising protection against HPV for MSM by offering them vaccination before their sexual debut. - Providing indirect protection for non-vaccinated girls and boys.
+- direct protection for vaccinated boys against HPV infection and associated disease such as anogenital warts, anal, penile and oropharyngeal cancers - optimising protection against HPV for GBMSM by offering them vaccination before their first sexual encounter. - providing indirect protection for non-vaccinated young people.